 First Street serves as the connection for motorists from southbound US 101 and eastbound OR 6 to westbound Netarts Highway 131.
 Figure 24 illustrates the planned cross-section alternatives that maintain the existing vehicle connection, while providing multi-modal facilities assuming commercial land uses.
+Bike facilities are planned for westbound travel and follow the primary vehicle connection from OR 6 to Highway 131.
+Third Street to the south serves as the eastbound counterpart for cyclists.
 First street will need approximately 2-3 feet of pavement widening based on 35 feet of existing pavement and a proposed width of 38 feet.

 Figure 24.
-First Street (Fir to Birch)
+First Street (Stillwell to Birch)